CAWaterBoardDataCenter/swrcb-openscapes/cohorts/SEFSC-sum2022.md

 # *Under construction*

 # Summary
 SEFSC supported XX teams from across the center in the 2022 Summer Openscapes Cohort of the Openscapes Champions training program.
-This cohort training took place over 5 remote calls from June 30 to August 25, 2022.
-Cohort calls covered:
+This cohort training is taking place over 5 remote calls from June 30 to August 25, 2022.
+Cohort calls will cover:

 1) setting the open science mindset and discussing psychological safety,
 2) an introduction to publishing and project management on GitHub,